Claudius-Appel/duflor.gui/README.md

 # Running the app from within RStudio

-1.  follow the installation-steps above, beginning at step 6.
-Steps 6+ must be executed within the RStudio-Console
-2.  run `duflor.gui::duflor_gui()` to launch the app
+1. Follow the installation-steps outlined in “[Installation - from within RStudio](#installation---from-within-rstudio)”
+2. Open the project via the drop-down-menu in the top-right corner of the RStudio-application.
+3. Launch the app by executing `duflor.gui::duflor_gui()` in the console.

 [^1]: This might sound confusing, as this is a R-package wrapping a
     shiny-application.
 However, those two options are for